Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Drinfeld -level structures on shtukas

 In the \'etale case, we have the following descriptions of $M$-structures. \begin{prop} Let $\underline{\Ec} \in \Sht_r(S)$ be a Drinfeld shtuka over $S$ and let $M$ be a finitely generated $\Oc_0/\pf^n$-module.
 Let $\iota \colon M \to \underline{\Ec}[\pf^{n}](S)$ be an $\Oc_0$-module homomorphism.
 The following are equivalent: \begin{enumerate} \item For every geometric point $\Spec \ell \to S$, the induced homomorphism

-is injective. \item The map $\iota$ defines a locally free closed subscheme of $\underline{\Ec}[\pf^{n}]$ which is finite \'etale over $S$. \item The map $\iota$ defines a closed immersion of $\Oc_0/\pf^{n}$-module $S$-schemes and $\iota$ is a full set of sections for the image of this map (as subscheme of $\underline{\Ec}[\pf^{n}]$). \end{enumerate} If the equivalent conditions (\ref{propLevelEtShtField})-(\ref{propLevelEtShtAmod}) are satisfied, $\iota$ is a $M$-structure on $\underline{\Ec}$.
+is injective. \item The map $\iota$ defines a locally free closed subscheme of $\underline{\Ec}[\pf^{n}]$ which is finite \'etale over $S$. \item The map $\iota$ defines a closed immersion of $\Oc_0/\pf^{n}$-module $S$-schemes and $\iota$ is a full set of sections for the image of this map (as subscheme of $\underline{\Ec}[\pf^{n}]$). \end{enumerate} If the equivalent conditions (\ref{propLevelEtShtField})-(\ref{propLevelEtShtAmod}) are satisfied, $\iota$ is an $M$-structure on $\underline{\Ec}$.
 Moreover, when $S$ is connected, these conditions are equivalent to saying that $M \to \Hb(S)$ is an isomorphism of $\Oc_0$-modules for some constant closed finite locally free $\Oc_0$-module subscheme $\Hb$ of $\underline{\Ec}$.

-Moreover, these conditions are automatically satisfied when the characteristic of $\underline{\Ec}$ is away from $0$ and $\iota$ is a $M$-structure on $\underline{\Ec}$. \end{prop} \begin{proof} We adapt the proof of an analogous assertion for elliptic curves in \cite[Lemma 1.4.4]{Katz1985}.
+Moreover, these conditions are automatically satisfied when the characteristic of $\underline{\Ec}$ is away from $0$ and $\iota$ is an $M$-structure on $\underline{\Ec}$. \end{prop} \begin{proof} We adapt the proof of an analogous assertion for elliptic curves in \cite[Lemma 1.4.4]{Katz1985}.

 (\ref{propLevelEtShtCartier}) $\Leftrightarrow$ (\ref{propLevelEtShtAmod}): This follows directly from the set-theoretic analogue in \cite[Proposition 1.8.3]{Katz1985}.